Talon1024/wing-blender-site/docs/import.md

 You need a model from Wing Commander: Prophecy/Secret Ops in order to be able to import it with Wing Blender.

-You can use [HCl](http://hcl.solsector.net)'s [treman]() tool to extract the models from Wing Commander: Prophecy/Secret Ops or your favourite WCP/SO mod.
+You can use [HCl](http://hcl.solsector.net)'s [treman](http://hcl.solsector.net/archive/treman1.zip) tool to extract the models from Wing Commander: Prophecy/Secret Ops or your favourite WCP/SO mod.
+If treman does not run on your system, download [CWSDPMI](http://web.archive.org/web/20150817040602/http://homer.rice.edu/~sandmann/cwsdpmi/index.html), put it in the same folder as `treman`, and run `treman` in [DOSBox](www.dosbox.com).

 Simply go to File -> Import -> WCP/SO IFF Mesh File (.iff), and choose the model you want to import.